Independent School District 2142: School board members

-Recent Redistricting
+Recent redistricting

-2009 Redistricting Referendum
+2009 redistricting referendum

 In 2009, community meetings were held to discuss consolidating schools to prevent the district's dissolution.
 The result was an option that would close Albrook, Cotton, Cook, and Orr, remodel Cherry and Babbit-Embarrass, and remodel Tower-Soudan and turn it into an elementary school.
 The referendum passed on December 8, 2009 in a special vote, and the plan was set in motion the following year, with all schools beginning construction.

 Cotton, Albrook, and Orr closed in 2011, and South Ridge opened.
 Cook combined with Orr in the Cook building for one year, and Babbitt-Embarrass turned into Northeast Range.
 Cherry was completed over the Summer of 2011, and North Woods opened on September 4, 2012.
 All five schools are now complete.

-Football Fields at North Woods and South Ridge
+Football fields at North Woods and South Ridge

 For the 2012 Football Season, both North Woods and South Ridge played their first games on their new home fields.
 The new fields turned out to be not ready for the game, instead being covered in rocks and torn up sod.
 Johnson Controls corrected the issue at both fields in 2013 by tearing up and re-sodding the field.

-2014 Cherry Expansion
+2014 Cherry expansion

 On September 9, 2013, it was announced that due to growing attendance numbers, Cherry will be undergoing an eight room expansion in the near future.
 Enrollment has grown for Cherry in the past few years from just over three hundred to approximately four hundred and fifty.
 The expansion began on June 2, 2014, and was completed in December of the same year.

-2019-20 Cherry and South Ridge Expansion & Renovations
+2019-20 Cherry and South Ridge expansion and renovations

 In 2018, it was announced that due to the growing student population at both schools, both Cherry and South Ridge will be remodeled and/or expanded in the next few years.
 South Ridge will be expanding to add classrooms in a manner similar to the 2014 Cherry Expansion, whereas Cherry will be receiving further renovations in areas of the school that weren't renovated in 2011 and being expanded at the same time.

-Integration Of New Technology
+Integration of new technology

 In recent years, the district has gone through some technology changes.
 DELL Netbooks were introduced in Fall 2010, and Hitachi smart boards began being used in classrooms at all five schools during the 2012-2013 school year.

 In March 2012, the school board passed a new curriculum that will see all students with iPads In the near future.
 The 2012–2013 school year saw students in 7th and 8th grade getting iPads to test out the new curriculum.
 The 2013–2014 school year saw that year's 7th graders and the 10th graders receiving iPad Minis, and 2014–2015 saw the Juniors and Seniors receiving iPad Minis.

-In September of 2015, the Junior and Senior classes received HP Stream Laptops instead of iPads or iPad Minis.
+In September 2015, the Junior and Senior classes received HP Stream Laptops instead of iPads or iPad Minis.